wso2-extensions/esb-connector-epic/docs/config.md

 ## Initializing the connector
 To use the Epic connector, add the <Epic.init> element in your configuration before carrying out any Epic operations.
-This <Epic.init> element used to authenticates the user using OAuth2 authentication to access the Epic registered client applications.
+This <Epic.init> element authenticates the user using OAuth2 authentication to access the Epic registered client applications.
 For more information on authorizing requests in Epic, see [API Doc](https://open.epic.com/Tutorial/OAuth).